PitiBouchon/safos/doc/book/src/booting/start.md

 # The start function

-The two arguments of this function are the hart id and the adress of the devicetree
+The two arguments of this function are the hart id and the address of the devicetree

 ## Hart Id